Borussia Dortmund wonderkid Moukoko sets another record in first Bundesliga start | Goal.com

 The Bundeliga's minimum age was recently set at 16 – a regulation that was changed from 16 and six months partly in anticipation of the prodigy's emergence as a possible first-teamer – meaning Moukoko's Bundesliga records will likely stand for some time.

-Entering Tuesday's match against Bremen with five total appearances, Moukoko will now look to score his first senior goal for Dortmund after dominating for the club's youth teams.
+Moukoko is still looking for his first senior goal for Dortmund after dominating for the club's youth teams.

-Dortmund will be hoping for a spark from their teenage star, as they entered the Bremen match on the back of a run of just one win in five matches.
+Dortmund got a much-needed win on Tuesday after they entered the game on a run of just one win in five matches.

 The team's latest loss - a humiliating 5-1 home defeat to Stuttgart on Saturday - saw head coach Lucien Favre sacked after two and a half years in charge.